 To date, automation technologies, such as RPA, have been implemented by the financial services industry to drive down costs and create efficiencies.
-If RPA is deployed, a business can realise a 10-25% increase in cost savings, potentially scaling to 30-50% with AI-enhanced RPA.
+If RPA is deployed, a business can realize a 10-25 percent increase in cost savings, potentially scaling to 30-50 percent with AI-enhanced RPA.

 Automation can generate revenue

 Leaders within the financial services industry have begun taking automation directly to their customers, using it as a revenue generator rather than just a cost saver.
-The Capgemini report found that, on average, over one-third (35%) of financial services firms have seen a 2-5% increase in topline growth from automation, with faster time-to-market and improved cross-selling efforts as the key factors that influence gains.
-Meanwhile, 64% of organisations from across different segments have seen improvement in customer satisfaction by more than 60% through intelligent automation, according to the report.
+The Capgemini report found that, on average, over one-third (35 percent) of financial services firms have seen a 2-5 percent increase in topline growth from automation, with faster time-to-market and improved cross-selling efforts as the key factors that influence gains.
+Meanwhile, 64 percent of organizations from across different segments have seen improvement in customer satisfaction by more than 60 percent through intelligent automation, according to the report.

 With such substantial gains made possible by intelligent automation, it is not surprising that an increasing number of financial services firms are considering deploying the technology on the front line.
-The report finds that more than half of firms (55%) are focused on increasing customer satisfaction through automation, while close to half (45%) see growing revenue as a key objective.
+The report finds that more than half of firms (55 percent) are focused on increasing customer satisfaction through automation, while close to half (45 percent) see growing revenue as a key objective.

 Adoption of intelligent automation remains low

-In addition to the tangible benefits offered by intelligent automation, the report suggests another reason why financial services organisations are exploring the technology is the growing threat from non-traditional players.
-The study says that nearly half (45%) of organisations believe that BigTech players, such as Amazon and Alphabet, will be their competitors in the next five years.
+In addition to the tangible benefits offered by intelligent automation, the report suggests another reason why financial services organizations are exploring the technology is the growing threat from non-traditional players.
+The study says that nearly half (45 percent) of organizations believe that BigTech players, such as Amazon and Alphabet, will be their competitors in the next five years.

 Despite the clear opportunities and advancing threats posed by BigTech entrants, adoption of intelligent automation has been slow.
-Only 10% of companies have implemented the technology to scale, with the majority of firms struggling with business, technology, and people challenges.
-The report reveals that only around one in four organisations has the technological maturity to implement cognitive automation technologies comprising machine learning, computer vision, and biometrics.
-Most organisations still have RPA, or – at best – Natural Language Processing (NLP), forming the backbone of their automation initiatives.
+Only 10 percent of companies have implemented the technology to scale, with the majority of firms struggling with business, technology, and people challenges.
+The report reveals that only around one in four organizations has the technological maturity to implement cognitive automation technologies comprising machine learning, computer vision, and biometrics.
+Most organizations still have RPA, or – at best – Natural Language Processing (NLP), forming the backbone of their automation initiatives.